4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/tidb.md

 - The offline engine can support exporting TiDB data sources, but the online engine does not yet support it.
 - The database and table must already exist.
 Currently, automatic creation of non-existent databases or tables is not supported.
-- The `OPTIONS` parameter is only effective when `mode='append'`.
-Other parameters are not effective, and the current parameter is mandatory.
+- The `OPTIONS` parameter is only valid for `mode='append'`.
+Other parameters as `overwrite` and `errorifexists` are invalid.
+This is because the current version of TiSpark does not support them.
+If TiSpark supports them in future versions, you can upgrade for compatibility.

 For example: